pachbrasil/guiapress/readme.md

 # Hope that I still gonna enjoy for more coding here.
 Github is new for me too.
 # If you're watching me writing.
 Thank you.
 Any comments, please leave some follow.
 # (req, res)=> { Thank you; };

+# Before starting to program.
+First you need to star the NPM to get the json's files, and all directories by default.
+# Here is the command:
+npm init